 Our rafts are made for 6-8 people + your guide.
 So if you are booking the trip alone or just with a couple of friends you will get more team members to raft with you.

 Yes!
 Every raft has a fun, experienced and qualified raft guide...

 It is not possible for anyone to completely guarantee your safety in white water rafting.
-It is important which company do you choose for your rafting trip.
+It is important which company you choose for your rafting trip.
 We have been rafting on the rivers around Bled since 1991.
-By using equipment that suits commercial rafting standards, having highly and internationally experienced guides and with communication system and first aid on the water we do our best to ensure safety when you are rafting with us.
+By using equipment that suits commercial rafting standards, having highly and internationally experienced guides and with communication systems and first aid on the water we do our best to ensure safety when you are rafting with us.

 The classification of white water goes from Class I to Class V. Class I means the easiest and Class V means the hardest rapids for commercial rafting.
 Rafting in Bled on the Sava Dolinka river is classified as grade II-III which means easy to intermediate.
 Sava Bohinjka River is a bit more demanding with also some Class IV rapids.

-The rivers we use for rafting are manly fed by snow-melted water so you can expect low water temperatures.
+The rivers we use for rafting are manly fed by snow-melted water, so you can expect low water temperatures.
 As low as 10 degrees Celsius on the Sava Dolinka River and 14 degrees on Sava Bohinjka River.

 For sky activities you need to bringshoes that will not fall off (ideally some type of athletic shoes) and some warm clothes.